Alex-M-Yordanov/CPP/Algorithms/Search/README.md

 ## BFS

  #### Usage:
- * Finding the shortest path between 2 edges.
+ * Finding the shortest path.
  * Locating a cycle.

  #### Trees: